evhan55/ploma/README.md

 * `filteredStrokes` contains the collected point information
 * Input filtering, bezier geometry and even stepping is taken from Dan Amelang's research

-##### Known Issues

-* Canvas edge cases not yet handled?
-* RGB of stroke is probably inaccurate, the app should probably be using black for now
-* Last mouseup stroke may be missing and not being drawn
-* Even stepping deteriorates as step size increases
-* Curves not completely accurate
-* Latency

-##### TODO

-* Optimize to decrease input latency
-    * asm.js?
-* Add inkflow anomalies
-* Finetune textures at light and heavy touches
-* Address curve shapes
-    * wider input filtering
-    * input downsampling?
-* Refactor Bezier object
-* Miscellaneous
-    * Try Catmull-Rom instead?
-    * Switch to CIELab color space?
-* Test
-* ~~Rewrite as stream that accepts pre-recorded strokes for non-realtime use~~
-* ~~Add texturing capability~~
-* ~~Refactor Point object~~

 ------------
 ##### Version Notes